EcoFinanceNetwork/efn/README.md

 **Note: Please understand the security implications of opening up an HTTP/WS based transport before doing so!
-Hackers on the internet are actively trying to subvert BSC nodes with exposed APIs!
+Hackers on the internet are actively trying to subvert EFN nodes with exposed APIs!
 Further, all browser tabs can access locally running web servers, so malicious web pages could try to subvert locally available APIs!**